Jerry Springer, talk show host and former Cincinnati mayor, dies at 79

 Updated April 27, 2023 at 11:37 AM ET

-Jerry Springer, the talk show host and former mayor of Cincinnati has died.
-His death was confirmed by his longtime publicist Linda Shafran who said he died today at his home in suburban Chicago after a brief illness.
+Jerry Springer, the talk show host and former mayor of Cincinnati, has died.
+His death was confirmed by his longtime publicist, Linda Shafran, who said he died Thursday at his home in suburban Chicago after a brief illness.
 He was 79 years old.

 "Jerry's ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word," said Jene Galvin, a lifelong friend and spokesman for the family.
 "He's irreplaceable and his loss hurts immensely, but memories of his intellect, heart and humor will live on."